 Life is rarely straightforward and it's not always easy to work things out on your own.
 I offer a safe, supportive environment where you can explore what's important for you.
 Psychotherapy can provide a space to slow down and take a bit of time to look at what's happening.
 From there we can start to develop awareness of how we think, feel and respond to relationships and the situations we find ourselves in.

-Sessions are available in Plymouth and Calstock.
-I'm a registered therapist (MBACP Reg.) with a post-graduate degree in Psychotherapy, I'm also a candidate for accreditation with the UK Council for Psychotherapy (UKCP).
-My practice is fully insured, GDPR compliant and I adhere to UKCP & BACP ethical frameworks for good practice.
+Sessions are available in Plymouth and Launceston.
+I'm accredited by the UK Council for Psychotherapy (UKCP Accred.) and registered with the British Association for Counselling and Psychotherapy (MBACP Reg.)
+I have a post-graduate degree in Psychotherapy, and have experience in agency work and private practice.
+My practice is fully insured, GDPR compliant and I adhere to UKCP & BACP ethical frameworks.

 Anything you bring to therapy is confidential, my work is professionally supervised but clients are never identified in supervision.
 Get in touch to discuss what you need and arrange a free initial consultation to see if I'm the right therapist for you.